Fuel duty rates

 However, due to the economic downturn, a 'Fair fuel duty stabiliser' was introduced in 2011 to control fuel costs by avoiding automatic increases in fuel duty as long as oil prices remain high, with any increase only permitted when, and if, oil prices fall.
 Revenues lost by the introduction of the stabiliser are balanced by increasing tax on North Sea oil revenues.

-As the economic downturn continues, the Chancellor is unlikely to increase fuel duty in the foreseeable future.
-The recent cancellation of the planned fuel duty increase will mean that fuel duty will have been frozen for nearly three and a half years, the longest duty freeze for over 20 years.
+As the economic downturn continues, the Chancellor is unlikely to increase fuel duty in the foreseeable future, and has pledged to keep rates at their current levels until at least August 2015.
 For the remainder of the Parliament, any subsequent increases will take effect on 01 September each year, instead of 01 April.